d-mysql¶

 To load and dump, run another mysql process in the same container.

-The container is called stormy_mysql
+The container is called stormy_mysql.

 creating/restoring backups¶